 Making a gift (bequest) through your will or living trust gives you the immediate satisfaction of creating a lasting and personal legacy that ensures UCLA's future and costs nothing now.

-From top: Terence Tao, Mathematics Professor, received a Fields Medal, the highest honor in his discipline, in 2006.
+From top: Terence Tao, UCLA professor of mathematics, received the Fields Medal, the highest honor in his discipline, in 2006.